jonfarkas/DLP-Panorama-Installer/README.md

 # Panorama DLP Installer
-## Skillet to configure Panorama for use with the Enterprise DLP Service and validate when ready to build policies leveraging advanced DLP Data Profiles and Data Patterns
+## Skillet to configure Panorama for use with the Enterprise DLP Service & validate Panorama is ready to build policies using advanced DLP Data Profiles and Data Patterns

 ***This Skillet should ONLY be run against Panorama***